-Appointment to Lecturer C or Lecturer D is dependent upon meeting the criteria for the comparable rank of permanent full-time faculty.
+Appointment to Lecturer C or Lecturer D is dependent upon meeting the qualifications for the comparable rank of permanent full-time faculty.

 Appointment to a higher classification may be considered at the time a temporary faculty member is offered a new appointment.

-A temporary faculty member may advance within a salary range by receiving Service Salary Increases (SSI) and/or Faculty Merit Increases.
+A temporary faculty member may advance within a salary range by receiving Service Salary Increases (SSI) and/or other means defined in the CBA.

-A temporary faculty member may apply for range elevation to a higher classification pursuant to the campus Policy on Range Elevation for Temporary Faculty.
+Eligible temporary faculty members may apply for range elevation to a higher classification pursuant to the campus Policy on Range Elevation for Temporary Faculty (APM 332).

-VII.
+VI.
 SPECIAL CONSIDERATIONS REGARDING APPOINTMENTS